Baphomet42/Data-Packs/README.md

 ------------------------------------------------------------------------------------

-Resource packs for datapacks
+Resource packs for datapacks (Optional but recommended)
-Only needed for Portal and XLTT
+Note: No vanilla textures are overridden

+Datapacks that use custom resources: Portal, XLTT

 **Setup** (do only one of the following)

 + a- Place `resources.zip` into the world save
-    + Textures will load automatically when joining world
+    + Textures will load automatically each time you join the world
-    + This pack combines all datapack textures
+    + Textures will not work outside the world
     + All players will automatically see the textures
-+ b- Add pack from `resourcepacks` to `.minecraft/resourcepacks` and enable it ingame
++ b- Place `42datapacks` from `resourcepacks` into `.minecraft/resourcepacks` and enable it ingame
     + Textures will load when enabled in Resource Pack Settings
-    + Packs can be separately added but everything works together
+    + Textures will stay loaded outside the specific world
+        + No vanilla textures are overridden, so the pack will have no effect without the datapack also loaded
-    + Only players who add the resource packs will see the textures
+    + Only players who add the resource pack will see the textures
-    + The pack `42datapacks` is the combined pack with all textures

 **Portal**